 Let’s start off the bat with the game’s soundtrack.
 Wow, just wow.
 The musical score of this game is amazing, truly fantastic.
 You have sad melodies that tug at your heart strings when an emotionally engaging scene takes center stage.
 You feel what these characters feel, and the associated melody can bring the sorrow to a whole other level.
 Then you have tracks that are adrenaline pumping, fueling you with intensity as you battle powerful foes.
 Monolith Soft always delivers when it comes to their games music, but they have succeeded to a level they probably didn’t know they were capable of.
 If you never play the game, buy the soundtrack.
 Chances are it’ll be enough on its own to convince you to buy the game, it’s that good.

-Xenoblade Chronicles 2 is a fantastic open world action RPG game that is exclusive to the Nintendo Switch.
-The story, characters, world, and gameplay is the highlight of the game.
-The game is both fair and challenging and despite the auto attacking, every victory feels earned.
+Xenoblade Chronicles 2 is a fantastic open-world action RPG game that is exclusive to the Nintendo Switch.
+The story, characters, world, and the gameplay is the highlight of the game.
+The game is both fair and challenging and despite the auto-attacking, every victory feels earned.
 It’s a shame that it was released so late and unable to qualify for any awards because this is one of the best soundtracks in gaming and deserves to be recognized.

 There are some framerate issues and it has to be brought up because it can be noticeable at times and pull you out of this world and back into real life.
 The game may be too large or the cutscenes too long for those who primarily game in portable mode.
 There are a lot of menus and at first glance, the entire package can seem overwhelming.
 With all of that being said, you should still buy this game.